Holdouts could blunt Jordan’s momentum as House braces for Speaker floor vote

 A new war in Israel and a looming Nov.
 17 government shutdown deadline are also putting pressure on Republicans to act and elect a Speaker who can move legislation on the House floor.

-Kelly, the Pennsylvania congressman who said he would vote for Scalise, introduced a resolution on Monday to officially elect Acting Speaker Patrick McHenry (R-N.C.) as Speaker Pro Tempore until Nov.
+Kelly, the Pennsylvania congressman who said he would vote for Scalise, introduced a resolution Monday to officially elect acting Speaker Patrick McHenry (R-N.C.) as Speaker pro tempore until Nov.
 17 in order to empower him to move legislation on the floor.

 The resolution “does take the pressure off those that are no’s” on Jordan, Kelly said, “because they’re gonna get crucified back home.
 They’re gonna get crucified.”